SimonBandiera/SimonBandiera/README.md

 # Hey 👋, I'm Simon

-👨‍🎓 Student at Epitech and currently abord at the University of Kent for an MSc in artificial intelligence
+👨‍🎓 Student at Epitech and currently abroad at the University of Kent for an MSc in artificial intelligence

 ---